carbon-language/carbon-lang/llvm/lib/Target/CellSPU/README.txt

 ---------------------------------------------------------------------------

-The unofficially official status page (because it's not easy to get an officially blessed external web page from either IBM Austin or Aerosapce):
+The unofficially official status page (because it's not easy to get an officially blessed external web page from either IBM Austin or Aerospace):

               http://sites.google.com/site/llvmcellspu/